TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 #### Data-less grids

-Using the methods described above, we can easily construct nested `data.frame`s with several dozen subgroups.
+Using the methods described above, we can easily construct nested `data.frame`s with several dozens of subgroups.
 However, this approach can be inefficient in terms of memory usage, as we create a copy of our data for every single subgroup.
 To make this approach more memory-efficient, we can use what I call a "data-less grid", which is similar to our original nested `data.frame`, but without the data column.

 Instead of nesting our data with [`nest_by()`](https://dplyr.tidyverse.org/reference/nest_by.html), we manually create the combinations of subgroups to which we want to apply our model.
 We start with a vector of all unique values in the `product` column and add an overall category "All" to it.
 Then, we supply this vector along with our list of filter expressions `filter_ls` to [`expand_grid()`](https://tidyr.tidyverse.org/reference/expand_grid.html).
 Finally, we place the names of the elements in `filter_ls` in a separate column: `type`.